 MM 14-09 - Requires efficiency in Data Centers and Server Rooms that exceed 1,000 square feet to achieve energy efficiency.
 Also requires that Data Centers and Server Rooms measure and report the annual power usage effectiveness (PUE) ratio which should not exceed 1.5.
-Data centers that exceed a PUE of 1.5 shall reduce their PUE by a minimum of 10% per year until they achieve a 1.5 or lower PUE.
+Data centers that exceed a PUE ratio of 1.5 shall reduce their PUE ratio by a minimum of 10% per year until they achieve a 1.5 or lower PUE.

 - The PUE ratio measures the efficiency of a data center.
-A high PUE indicates a less efficient data center. - The 2022 PUE is 1.83.
-This is higher than both the 2021 PUE of 1.81 and the MM 14-09 mandated PUE of 1.5. - As the Information Technology (IT) equipment is removed, its information migrated to the cloud, and then replaced with newer more efficient equipment, the PUE will continue to increase.
-From 2021 to 2022 the IT load dropped 25%.
-Since 2018, the IT load has dropped 52% and the PUE has increased 17%.
-Past studies have shown that it is not economically feasible to significantly reduce the PUE of the data center. - CalPERS' Property Management team continues to maximize the energy efficiency of the data center through no cost measures, including monthly inspections, temperature monitoring, and efficiency air flow management.
-Additionally, the migration of equipment allowed some equipment to be turned off, thereby saving energy. - Without significant capital improvement projects, it will be difficult for CalPERS to meet the 1.5 PUE ratio due to the overall size of the data center and the energy consumed to run and cool the area.
+A high PUE ratio indicates a less efficient data center. - The 2023 PUE ratio is 1.89.
+This is higher than both the 2022 PUE ratio of 1.83 and the MM 14-09 mandated PUE ratio of 1.5. - From 2022 to 2023 the Information Technology (IT) load dropped 9%. - As IT equipment is removed, its information migrated to the cloud, and then replaced with newer more efficient equipment, the PUE ratio will continue to increase.
+Since 2018, the IT load has dropped 55% and the PUE ratio has increased 20%.
+Past studies have shown that it is not economically feasible to significantly reduce the PUE ratio of the data center. - CalPERS' Property Management team continues to maximize the energy efficiency of the data center through no cost measures, including monthly inspections, temperature monitoring, and efficiency air flow management.
+Additionally, the migration of equipment to the cloud allowed some equipment to be turned off, thereby saving energy. - Without significant capital improvement projects, it will be difficult for CalPERS to meet the 1.5 PUE ratio due to the overall size of the data center and the energy consumed to run and cool the area.
 Unless the overall hardware utilized by CalPERS is reduced and IT infrastructure is migrated to the cloud, there are limitations to what CalPERS can do to limit the PUE ratio.